 Disney World provides the added perk of free airport transportation to and from your Disney hotel via the Magical Express.
-Airport transfers are also available if you are flying into LAX or Orange County in Southern California for a Disneyland vacation, but there is a fee.
+Airport transfers are also available if you are flying into Los Angeles or Orange County in Southern California for a Disneyland vacation, but there is a fee.

 Disneyland vs. Disney World – Rides & Entertainment